-The term “data analytics” describes the methods used to analyse data in order to increase productivity and financial benefit.
-In order to examine different behavioural patterns, data is taken from a variety of sources, cleaned up, and classified.
+The term “data analytics” describes the methods used to analyze data in order to increase productivity and financial benefit.
+In order to examine different behavioral patterns, data is taken from a variety of sources, cleaned up, and classified.

-Data analysts utilise software and programs known as data analytics tools to create and carry out analytical procedures that assist businesses in making better, more informed business choices while lowering costs and raising profits.
+Data analysts utilize software and programs known as data analysis tools to create and carry out analytical procedures that assist businesses in making better, more informed business choices while lowering costs and raising profits.

-There is few features which you should keep in your mind before choosing any data analysis tools.
+There are a few features that you should keep in mind before choosing any data analysis tools.

-The act of processing data refers to gather and intelligently arrange data.
-Data modelling involves taking complicated data sets and visualising them as diagrams, charts, or schemas.
+The act of processing data refers to gathering and intelligently arranging data.
+Data modeling involves taking complicated data sets and visualizing them as diagrams, charts, or schemas.
 Here, data must be comprehensible and interpretable to be used in decision-making.
 Data must be able to be gathered from many sources and in various formats using tools.
 The following characteristics are necessary for data processing tools: